Category:

 An abandoned CASTLE in

 The castle dates back to a farm that belonged to the Glaubitz noble family in the first half of the 14th century.
 It is built in a small village along the old trade route leading from the Czech Republic to Silesia.
 Later an Augustinian monastery was built here, but it was destroyed in 1622.
-In 1624, the Jesuits founded a manor here.
+During the year 1624, the Jesuits founded a manor here.
 The current complex was built using the walls of this old manor house.

 Von Münchhausen